mikelaurence/midi-lex/README.md

 ## DESCRIPTION:

-MIDI input & output for multiple* varieties of Ruby.
+A soon-to-be-cross-platform library for Ruby MIDI input & output (full dupLEX, get it?
+Hey, you gotta come up with a name somehow!)

 *MidiLex is currently in heavy development and only has drivers for MacRuby, as that is the author's main priority at the moment :-)